superaleks/K8s-training-with-bitnami/README.md

 ### Core Concepts

-1.  **Create namespace called _my-practice_.
-All following commands will be run into this namespace if not specified.**
+1.  **Create a namespace called _my-practice_.
+All of the following commands should be executed into this namespace if not specified differently.**

     <details><summary>show</summary><p>